Let Your Light Shine

 At Barton St Peter's Primary School, children are taught to understand and respect the importance of religious beliefs in the world around them.
 We encourage pupils to use and develop skills in critical thinking and reflection.
-In Key Stage 1 and 2 pupils follow the East Riding Standing Advisory Council for Religious Education agreed syllabus for 2016, and Understanding Christianity, a diocese document.
+In Key Stage 1 and 2 pupils follow the Diocese of Lincoln Religious Education agreed syllabus for 2018, and Understanding Christianity, a diocese document.
 We aim to ensure that the RE curriculum is challenging, dynamic and relevant to pupils of all ages.
 Children are taught across the three strands of:

 In the Foundation Stage, RE is taught through topics based upon the children's own lives and experiences.